Psyyke/A.C.A.S/README.md

 ### Why doesn't it work?

-Before making an issue, please read these,
+Before making an issue, please read these and also join the [Userscript Hub](https://discord.gg/xkYydUyaem) Discord server for assistance,

 - Make sure the [A.C.A.S GUI](https://hakorr.github.io/A.C.A.S/) is active.
 Do not close the tab.
 Browsers freeze code execution on inactive pages, you need to visit the A.C.A.S GUI tab from time to time or keep it open on a separate window.
 This prevents A.C.A.S from freezing and not giving any move suggestions, for example.